plgagne/Game-Boy-Essentials/drafts/Hatris.md

 Hats are falling from the top of the screen in pairs.
 Those pairs of hats can be broken apart.
 If one of the hats falls on a pile, the hat next to it is disconnected and keeps falling on its own.
 Hats cannot go over piles, so you have to manage how you'll break the pair to maximize piles.

-# A Crash Course in Tetrisology

-I intend to write a bunch of articles featuring Tetris sequels, so there's no better time to school you dear reader on the intricacies of the Tetris license than now.

-Let's look at a list of all those strange Tetris sequels. **This list does not include versions of the original Tetris** like *Tetris Gold*, *Tetris Classic*, or any version called *Tetris* for any platform.
+Let's look at a list of all the Tetris sequels. **This list does not include versions of the original Tetris** like *Tetris Gold*, *Tetris Classic*, or any version called *Tetris* for any platform.

 |Game Title|First Release Date|Pajitnov Design|Details|
 |-|-|-|-|